webpack-contrib/terser-webpack-plugin/README.md

 Default: `/*!
 For license information please see ${commentsFile} */`

-The banner text that points to the extracted file and will be added on top of the original file.
+The banner text that points to the extracted file and will be added at the top of the original file.

-Can be `false` (no banner), a `String`, or a `Function<(string) -> String>` that will be called with the filename where extracted comments have been stored.
+It can be `false` (no banner), a `String`, or a `function<(string) -> String>` that will be called with the filename where the extracted comments have been stored.

-Will be wrapped into comment.
+The banner will be wrapped in a comment.

 **webpack.config.js**